CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/mechanisms/swerve/swerve-builder-api.rst

          // Configs for the Pigeon 2; leave this null to skip applying Pigeon 2 configs private static final Pigeon2Configuration pigeonConfigs = null;

+         // CAN bus that the devices are located on;
+         // All swerve devices must share the same CAN bus public static final CANBus kCANbus = new CANBus("drivetrain", "./logs/example.hoot");

          // Theoretical free speed (m/s) at 12v applied output;
          // This needs to be tuned to your individual robot public static final LinearVelocity kSpeedAt12Volts = MetersPerSecond.of(4.73);